 Dinner at the Famous Lamb BBQ with singing and dancing waitresses

-TRIP HIGHLIGHT – Head back to the hotel where we join a discussion group with a local party cadre, who will tell us about politics and ideology in the DPRK and where we have the chance to ask questions and discuss the Juche idea.
-Hopefully the discussion will continue over beer and soju in the hotel bar!
+Trip highlight – Head back to the hotel where we join a discussion group with a local party cadre, who will tell us about politics and ideology in the DPRK and where we have the chance to ask questions and discuss the Juche idea.

 We leave Pyongyang early for the drive to Hoechang County, and to the cemetery where Chairman Mao’s son, Mao Anying, is buried.
 The bumpy roads are an experience on their own, and a good chance to see the Korean countryside which feels far removed from Pyongyang